Fact-checked by the Snapmessages editorial team

 Check your cellular data usage by app for the past 30 days

-On Android, navigate to Settings → Network and Internet → Data Usage → Mobile Data Usage.
-On iPhone, go to Settings → Cellular and scroll through the app list.
+Android: navigate to Settings → Network and Internet → Data Usage → Mobile Data Usage. iPhone: go to Settings → Cellular and scroll through the app list.
 Note any unfamiliar app consuming more than 5 MB of background data per day.
 Research any unfamiliar entries by exact name using a web search before taking action.

 -